Ksbooth01/kubernetes-the-hard-way-raspberry-pi/docs/01-infrastructure.md

 # 01 - Infrastructure Provisioning

 Kubernetes can be installed just about anywhere Linux runs on.
 It could be either physical or virtual machines.
-In this lab we are going to focus on [RASPBIAN](https://www.raspberrypi.org/downloads/raspbian/).
+In this lab we are going to focus on [Ubuntu on Raspberry Pi](https://ubuntu.com/download/raspberry-pi).

 This lab will walk you through provisioning the Raspberry Pi software required for running a H/A Kubernetes cluster.